JR Smith Reportedly Turns Himself in to Police, Charged with Criminal Mischief

 Chris Szagola/Associated Press

-Cleveland Cavaliers guard JR Smith has reportedly turned himself in to police in New York for a July incident involving a cell phone.
+Cleveland Cavaliers guard JR Smith has reportedly turned himself in to police in New York for a July incident involving a cellphone.

-Per TMZ Sports, Smith was charged with misdemeanor criminal mischief for allegedly throwing a cell phone he stole from a fan near The Park in Chelsea.
+On Friday, TMZ Sports reported Smith was charged with misdemeanor criminal mischief for allegedly throwing a cellphone he stole from a fan near The Park in Chelsea.

-TMZ previously reported Smith was being investigated for a July 29 incident in which he was accused of stealing a cell phone from a fan, who was trying to get a picture with the Cavs star, and throwing it into a construction site.
+At the beginning of August, TMZ reported Smith was being investigated for a July 29 incident in which he was accused of stealing a cellphone from a fan, who was trying to get a picture with the Cavs star, and throwing it into a construction site.

-"This is nonsense, and we aren't responding to nonsense," Smith's attorney Alex Spiro said.
+"This is nonsense, and we aren't responding to nonsense," Smith's attorney, Alex Spiro, said.
 "He was issued a ticket."

 Smith will appear in court at an unspecified date to resolve the situation.